SuperJiojio/Vegetation-Identification/README.md

 Wanqiu Xiong,Jiao Zhao,Peijing Zheng

 ## Abstract
 Use Random Forest Classifier from the scikit-learn library to create a training model based on the satellite imge data of Salzburg from 2000 to 2022.
-And use that model and Segment Anything library to forecast and visualize the vegetation and non-vegetation area of Salzburg in 2023.
+And use that model forecast the vegetation and non-vegetation area of Salzburg in 2023.

 ## Concrete steps: